bas/ld-demo-airways/docs/README.md

 2. Add the SDK client and server keys from your project, your project and the environment you will connect to
 3. Use the Redis and Database url's from [Release Guardian Demo - Launch Airways](https://launchdarkly.atlassian.net/wiki/spaces/LaunchX/pages/2835218907/Release+Guardian+Demo+-+Launch+Airways)

-## Implementation
-1. Configure the LD SDK to decorate OTEL span events (hook - see `./utils/ld-server/serverClient.ts` for example)
-2. Configure the exporter in Open Telemetry to filter out events that should are not flag evaluations (done in `otel-collector-config.yaml`. docs on how to set up OTel to send traces to LD: https://docs.launchdarkly.com/sdk/features/opentelemetry)
-3. Create metrics in LD that will represent ^^ traces/span events (instructions on metric definition: https://docs.launchdarkly.com/integrations/opentelemetry#create-launchdarkly-metrics-from-opentelemetry-trace-data)

 ## Run the demo
 1. Start the Open Telemetry collector
    1. Start Docker daemon